 Paris Gay Bars

-Cox Café Bar – All you have to do is grow out a bit of facial hair to hang out with the guys over beers as the crowd spills onto the sidewalk.
+Cox Café Bar – all you have to do is grow out a bit of facial hair to hang out with the guys over beers as the crowd spills onto the sidewalk.
 Friendly and open, it's a bar to try at least once while in Paris.
-Open daily 5pm-2am, Happy Hour: 6pm-10pm Address: 15, rue des Archives, 75004 (Metro: Hotel de Ville)
+Open daily 5pm-2am, Happy Hour: 6pm-10pm.

-Duplex Bar – The oldest gay bar in the Marais where you can find affordable wine and beer served to expats and preps or bikers and hipsters.
+Duplex Bar – the oldest gay bar in the Marais where you can find affordable wine and beer served to expats and preps or bikers and hipsters.
 A truly eclectic mix!
 And…this place also hosts rotating art shows.
 That means you can count it as a cultural outing.
 So utilitarian.
-Open daily 8pm-2am, Friday & Saturday until 4am, Happy Hour: 8pm-10pm Address: 25, rue Michel Le Comte, 75003 (Metro: Rambuteau)
+Open daily 8pm-2am, Friday & Saturday until 4am, Happy Hour: 8pm-10pm.

-Les Souffleurs – A bit of a dive bar.
+Les Souffleurs – a bit of a dive bar.
 Slightly hidden but hip and trendy, it's all about modernity, refinement, and relaxation.
 Have a drink upstairs before heading down to the small dance floor where the DJ spins all sorts of pop and techno music.
-Open daily 6pm-2am, Happy Hour: 6pm-9pm Address: 7 Rue de la Verrerie, 75004 (Metro: Hotel de Ville)
+Open daily 6pm-2am, Happy Hour: 6pm-9pm.

 Paris Gay Clubs & Parties

-FreedJ – The ground floor is more loungy than a dance floor.
+FreedJ – the ground floor is more loungy than a dance floor.
 Head downstairs to the basement where the DJ plays the Gaga and Rihanna tracks that keep people moving A glassed-in smoking room caters to those who still indulge.
-Open daily 6pm-4am Address: 35, rue de la Sainte-Croix de la Bretonnerie, 57004 (Metro: Hotel de Ville)
+Open daily 6pm-4am,

-Le Cud – The party gets going around 2am at the gay club in Paris.
+Le Cud – the party gets going around 2am at the gay club in Paris.
 This is the absolute late night stop for the gay Paris vacationer.
 The ground floor has a few seats and a bar, but the large vaulted cellar is the big draw.
 Expect to leave accompanied when the metro opens up at 5:30 am.
 Open daily midnight-6am, Friday & Saturday until 7:30 am.
-Address: 12, rue des Haudriettes, 75003 (Metro: Rambuteau)

-La Boîte à Frissons – If you arrive too early and wouldn’t know it’s a gay club.
+La Boîte à Frissons – if you arrive too early and wouldn’t know it’s a gay club.
 But head here late and you’ll find one of the city’s friendly, most fun, and most laidback dance floors on weekends nights.
 All ages, all gay-friendly genders, and heteros, all styles of dance and all music types (except techno) until 5 am.
+The club is found in a building known as Le Tango.
 Watch for theme nights!
-Open Friday/Saturday midnight-6am Address: 13, rue Au Maire, 75003 (Metro: Arts et Métiers)
+Open Friday/Saturday midnight-6am.

 Paris Gay Saunas & Cruising Bars

-Secteur X – Free entrance and nice bartenders.
+Secteur X – free entrance and nice bartenders.
 Lots of surprises downstairs – condoms and lube are readily available.
 You can enter clothed, but you probably won’t stay that way.
-Address: 49, rue des Blancs Manteaux, 75004 (Metro: Rambuteau)

-Le Depot – This bar charges 15€ entrance.
+Le Depot – this bar charges 15€ entrance.
 It may not be free, but it has Paris’s (and perhaps Europe’s) largest backroom.
 All sorts of naughty deeds happen in the rooms and halls of this labyrinth.
-Address: 10, rue aux Ours, 75004 (Metro: Étienne Marcel)

 Gay Events in Paris